sommerfeld-io/configs-homelab/docs/nodes/talos-cluster/index.md

 @enduml
 ```

-The setup features a `talos-admin-pi` to avoid conflicts with other tool installations on the `Ubuntu Workstations`.
+The setup features a `admin-pi` to avoid conflicts with other tool installations on the `Ubuntu Workstations`.
 The `Ubuntu Workstations` are used for everyday work, proof of concepts, and development.
 So there might run other Kuberenetes variants like `minikube`.
-By establishing a dedicated `talos-admin-pi` we avoid possible conflicts with e.g. `kubectl`.
+By establishing a dedicated `admin-pi` we avoid possible conflicts with e.g. `kubectl`.

 ## Components